Copyright © 2014 Steve Shaw. All rights reserved.

 Copyright © 2006 Steve Shaw.
 All rights reserved.

 Definition of Dancing New York Style Salsa "Breaking On 2" - This web site is written for and about mambo dancers who dance standard New York club style salsa "breaking on 2", sometimes called "Eddie Torres Style".
-While a few other dancers may step differently, while still calling it "dancing on 2", the definition used by this web site follows what is taught exclusively by the majority of the New York City area independent salsa dance studios and instructors, such as Jimmy Anton , Antonio Barreno, Joyce Blint, Joe Burgos, Amarillis Cintron, Iris Cruz, Claudine Curry, Addie Diaz, Mario Diaz, Oscar Diaz, Kimberly Flores, Nelson Flores, Alma Gonzalez, Mario "B" Gonzalez, Glenda Heffer, Liz Hernandez, Noriko Imai, Sammy Irizarry, Jai & Candy Dance Studio, Karisma Dance Studio, Carlos Konig, La Salsa De Hoy Studios, Winsome Lee, Rodney Lopez, Laura Lorenzo, Mambo Unico Studios, the Mambo Mamas, Bernard Martinez, Frankie Martinez, Juan Matos, Brett McNichols, Jocelyn Mendez, David Negley, Jesus Nieves, Nydia Ocasio, Angel Ortiz, Nancy Ortiz, Ismael Otero, Viticco Pacheco, Yesenia Peralta, Osmar Perrones, Brenda Ramos, Evelyn Ramos, Priscilla Renta, Jorday Rivera, Salsa Groove Dance Studio, Lillian Santiago, Santo Rico Dance Studio, Steve Seda, Sofia Seebauer, Side Street Kids Academy, South Bronx Kids, Starlite Dance Studios, Steve Seda, Cesar Taveras, Greg Taylor, Delille Thomas, Louis Tirado, Eddie Torres, Maria Torres, Duplessey Monic Walker, CC Williams, Luiz Zegarra, and others.
+While a few other dancers may step differently, while still calling it "dancing on 2", the definition used by this web site follows what is taught exclusively by the majority of the New York City area independent salsa dance studios and instructors, such as Jimmy Anton , Antonio Barreno, Joyce Blint, Joe Burgos, Amarillis Cintron, Iris Cruz, Claudine Curry, Addie Diaz, Mario Diaz, Oscar Diaz, Kimberly Flores, Nelson Flores, Alma Gonzalez, Mario "B" Gonzalez, Glenda Heffer, Liz Hernandez, Noriko Imai, Sammy Irizarry, Jai & Candy Dance Studio, Karisma Dance Studio, Carlos Konig, La Salsa De Hoy Studios, Winsome Lee, Rodney Lopez, Laura Lorenzo, Mambo Unico Studios, the Mambo Mamas, Bernard Martinez, Frankie Martinez, Juan Matos, Brett McNichols, Jocelyn Mendez, David Negley, Jesus Nieves, Nydia Ocasio, Angel Ortiz, Nancy Ortiz, Ismael Otero, Viticco Pacheco, Yesenia Peralta, Osmar Perrones, Brenda Ramos, Evelyn Ramos, Priscilla Renta, Jorday Rivera, Salsa Groove Dance Studio, Lillian Santiago, Santo Rico Dance Studio, Steve Seda, Sofia Seebauer, Side Street Kids Academy, South Bronx Kids, Starlite Dance Studios, Steve Seda, Cesar Taveras, Greg Taylor, Delille Thomas, Louis Tirado, Eddie Torres, Maria Torres, Duplessey Monic Walker, CC Williams, Luiz Zegarra, and many others.
 It is clearly spelled out in the highly recommended Eddie Torres Salsa Teaching Videos listed below.
 This way of dancing salsa is often referred to as "New York', "club", "street", "Latino" or "Eddie Torres" style.
 This method is different from "ballroom" , "international" and Cuban son montuno styles, and also different than some of what is taught at other New York area studios such as DanceSport, Stepping Out, Razz M' Tazz, Cultural Explosion and others.
 It is different from those whose which step on 2, 3, 4, 6, 7, 8, and those which break on 1, 3 or 4, and those who do not dance in a line or "slot".
 It is different from others which also may "break on 2", such as Razz M' Tazz, Cuban son montuno, and those who step on 2, 3, 4, 6, 7, 8.

 The Salsa Music - Salsa music is played in 4/4 time, and has 4 beats to the measure or bar, and we dance within 2 measures, so we count 8 beats; and loosely say that we "dance to an 8 beat measure or bar", although technically it is two 4 beat measures.
 Many dances, not just salsa, are done within 2 measures, and therefore some people use the terms "musician's measure" and "dancer's measure".
 The "musician's measure" has 4 beats, while the "dancer's measure" has 8 beats and consists of 2 "musician's measures".
 For more on our music and how it should be played for mambo dancers, see our section Guidelines for DJs & Recommended Songs .